UPDATE 4-South Africa says may need seek outside help to get economy going

 By Joe Brock and Nqobile Dludla

-JOHANNESBURG, June 30 South Africa may need outside financial assistance to get out of its economic spiral, Finance Minister Malusi Gigaba said on Friday, calling for "drastic measures" to revive growth.
+JOHANNESBURG, June 30 (Reuters) - South Africa may need outside financial assistance to get out of its economic spiral, Finance Minister Malusi Gigaba said on Friday, calling for "drastic measures" to revive growth.

 At the same time, embattled President Jacob Zuma admitted that the economy may not hit the forecast 1.3 percent growth target set by his government, and urged political allies to discuss policies, including land redistribution, to revamp the economy.